TheShoutingParrot/vgcp/README.md

     - Castling

+    - En Passant

 - Player vs player gameplay

     - Checkmate and victory

-- Draw (as a result of a stalemate)
+- Draw as a result of...

+    - a stalemate

+    - insufficent material

+    - threefold repitition

 Here's a list of features that will (hopefully) be implemented in the near future:

-- En Passant

-- Draw as a result of repitition

-- Draw as a result of  not enough pieces (for checkmate)

 - Support for some chess protocol